Jacobocpe12/MCPO_Browser-Agent/webui-mcp-stack/README.md

 ```

 This avoids the `TypeError: 'NoneType' object is not subscriptable` crash that occurred when mixing `--server-type` CLI arguments with the JSON configuration.

+### OpenAI OCR MCP service

+The MCPO image now vendors the [`openai-ocr-mcp`](https://github.com/cjus/openai-ocr-mcp) project inside the container and exposes it as a stdio MCP server.
+MCPO spawns the compiled Node binary directly, so there is no separate OCR container to manage.
+The service inherits upstream behavior: it validates image paths, performs OCR via OpenAI's vision API, stores extracted text alongside the input image, and offers an `append_analysis` helper for augmenting the generated files.
+Point MCP-aware clients at the `mcp_openai_ocr` tool namespace when invoking it from OpenWebUI or other orchestrators.
+For Codex-style orchestrators, reuse the upstream-aligned system prompt stored at [`mcpo/openai-ocr-mcp/CODEX_PROMPT.md`](./mcpo/openai-ocr-mcp/CODEX_PROMPT.md).

 ### Adding the `web_navigator` pipeline